Theoretical investigation of the molecular nature of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ and the possibility of observing the $D\bar{D}K$ bound state $K_{c\bar{c}}(4180)$ in inclusive $e^+e^-\to c\bar{c}$ collisions: Abstract

 \section{Abstract}

-Searching for exotic multiquark states and elucidating their nature remains a central topic in understanding quantum chromo dynamics--the underlying theory of the strong interaction.
-Two of the most studied such states are the charmed-strange states $D_{s0}^*(2317)$ and $D_{s1}(2460)$.
-In this work, we show for the first time that their production yields in inclusive $e^+e^-\to c\bar{c}$ productions near $\sqrt{s}=10.6$ GeV measured by the BaBar Collaboration can be well explained in the molecular picture, which provide a highly nontrivial verification of their nature being $DK/D^*K$ molecules.
+Searching for exotic multiquark states and elucidating their nature remains a central topic in understanding quantum chromodynamics--the underlying theory of the strong interaction.
+Two of the most studied such states are the charm-strange states $D_{s0}^*(2317)$ and $D_{s1}(2460)$.
+In this letter, we show for the first time that their prompt production yields in inclusive $e^+e^-\to c\bar{c}$ collisions near $\sqrt{s}=10.6$ GeV measured by the BABAR Collaboration, $Y(D_{s0}^*(2317))$ and $Y(D_{s1}(2460))$, in particular the ratio $R=Y(D_{s0}^*(2317))/Y(D_{s1}(2460))$, can be well explained in the molecular picture, which provide a highly nontrivial verification of their nature being $DK/D^*K$ molecules.
+On the contrary, treating them as pure $c\bar{s}$ $P-$wave states, the statistical model predicts a ratio $R$ smaller than unity, in contrast with the experimental central value, though in agreement with it considering its relatively large uncertainty.
 In addition, we predict the production yield of the $D\bar{D}K$ three-body bound state, $K_{c\bar{c}}(4180)$, in $e^+e^-\to c\bar{c}$ collisions and find that it is within the reach of the ongoing Belle II experiment.

-{\it Introduction:} In 2003, the BaBar Collaboration discovered a narrow state near 2.32 GeV/c$^2$, aka $D^*_{s0}(2317)$, in the inclusive $D_{s}^{+}\pi^{0}$ invariant mass distribution~\cite{BaBar:2003oey2317}.
-It was subsequently confirmed by the CLEO~\cite{CLEO:2003ggt2317} and Belle~\cite{Belle:2003guh2317} Collaborations.
-In addition, a new state near 2.46 GeV/c$^2$, aka $D_{s1}(2460)$, was also discovered~\cite{CLEO:2003ggt2317,Belle:2003guh2317}.
-If interpreted as the $P$-wave $c\bar{s}$ states, their masses are 160 MeV and 70 MeV lower than their counterparts in the Godfrey-Isgur (GI) quark model~\cite{Godfrey:1985xj}.
-The discoveries of these two states, together with the $X(3872)$ state~\cite{Belle:2003nnu}, opened a new era in hadron physics.
+The present study demonstrates the feasibility of a novel method to unravel the nature of exotic hadrons and the potential of electron-positron collisions in this regard.